zKlau/ParentalControlApp/README.md

 ## PRESENTATION

-On first boot, you will be required to create an admin password and a user.
+On first boot, you will be required to create an admin password and a user.<br>
 ![create user.png](src/main/resources/Images/readme/create%20user.png)

-On future runs, only the admin password will be required.
+On future runs, only the admin password will be required.<br>
 ![admin-login.png](src/main/resources/Images/readme/admin-login.png)

 The first page the admin sees is the processes page.
 Here, the admin can add Windows processes or website URLs.
 You can set a time limit for these processes so that after using an app for a certain amount of time, it will automatically close.
 For URLs, you can block them completely without requiring a time limit.
-A time limit of 0 means no time limit.
+A time limit of 0 means no time limit.<br>
 ![processes.png](src/main/resources/Images/readme/processes.png)
 Adding a process is as easy as selecting the executable or simply typing in the app name.
-For URLs, just input the website address, like www.zklau.com.
+For URLs, just input the website address, like www.zklau.com.<br>

 ![add process.png](src/main/resources/Images/readme/add%20process.png)

 The next page is the events page.
-Here, you can add events that will occur occasionally or just one time.
+Here, you can add events that will occur occasionally or just one time.<br>
 ![events.png](src/main/resources/Images/readme/events.png)

 This window allows you to set the event type, hour, and minute.
 To make sure the event runs at a specific hour, select "Event running at".
 If you want the event to run after some time, select "Event running after".
-Pressing the repeat button will make sure the event repeats and is not deleted after its first run.
+Pressing the repeat button will make sure the event repeats and is not deleted after its first run.<br>
 ![add event.png](src/main/resources/Images/readme/add%20event.png)

-The third page shows user creation and deletion.
+The third page shows user creation and deletion.<br>
 ![users.png](src/main/resources/Images/readme/users.png)

 ![create user.png](src/main/resources/Images/readme/create%20user.png)

 The last page displays important information about the time spent on the computer.
 Here, you can see how many hours have been spent each day and how many total hours the user has in a specific app.
 ![dashboard.png](src/main/resources/Images/readme/dashboard.png)

 The full JavaDoc is available in [Main.html](resources/doc/Main.html)